Safe Connectivity Maintenance of Underactuated Multi-Agent Networks in Dynamic Oceanic Environments: Introduction

 \section{Introduction}

-Autonomous Multi-Agent systems from drones, to balloons, to ocean surface vessels and underwater robots are increasingly explored for various applications from inspection and surveying, to providing internet access, collecting data and open ocean aquaculture \cite{sujit2009uav, project_loon, phykos}.
-In many applications the agents communicate amongst each other for various purposes such as coordination to achieve a joint objective, to ensure internet coverage \cite{project_loon}, or to reduce the amount of communication needed to an external centralized controller.
-Local communication often relies on limited-range systems e.g. sonar or radar, requiring agents to stay close to each other for network connectivity (see Fig. \ref{fig:head_picture}).
+Autonomous multi-agent systems, from drones to balloons and ocean surface vessels, are increasingly being explored for various applications, including inspection, collecting data, or scaling ocean aquaculture \cite{sujit2009uav, phykos}.
+In many applications, the agents communicate with each other for various purposes: to achieve a joint objective, to ensure internet coverage \cite{project_loon}, or to share information amongst each other to improve operations.
+Local communication often relies on limited-range systems, e.g., sonar or radar, requiring agents to stay close to each other for network connectivity (see Fig. \ref{fig:head_picture}).

-When an agent operates in the oceans and air it is exposed to winds and currents.
-Most approaches consider these as disturbances for which an overactuated control needs to compensate.
-What if instead, the agent takes advantage of these flows?
-Recent work demonstrated that by \textit{going with the flow} and using small actuation strategically to nudge itself into favorable flows, the agent is able to achieve its objective with very little energy, be it station-keeping of balloons or navigating in the oceans \cite{ wiggert_etal_CDC2022, killer_CDC2023, bellemare2020autonomous}.
+When a robotic system operates in the oceans and air, it is exposed to winds and currents.
+Most control approaches consider these as disturbances for which an overactuated control needs to compensate.
+What if, instead, the agent takes advantage of these flows?
+Recent work demonstrated that by \textit{going with the flow} and using small actuation strategically to nudge itself into favorable flows, an agent can achieve its objective with very little energy \cite{ wiggert_etal_CDC2022, killer_CDC2023, bellemare2020autonomous, doshi_etal_CDC2022, doering_CDC2023}.

-Inspired by these advances, we want to bring these powerful controllers to multi-agent networks operating in complex flows. \ac{DP} approaches provide a value function, that yields optimal individual agent controls for an arbitrarily high number of agents without any additional cost beyond a cheap gradient computation.
-This is especially powerful for multi-agent problems where the objective can be decomposed in the sum of independent single agent objectives, e.g. in floating seaweed farms, the seaweed growth of each agent does not depend on the growth of other agents \cite{killer_CDC2023}.
-Given such individual agent performance controllers, our goal is to develop a method that ensures safe interaction of the multiple agents.
-Specifically, we focus on network connectivity and avoiding collisions.

-Our insight is that this structure allows us to tackle the multi-agent problem with three different controllers in a \ac{H-MAS} approach (Fig. \ref{fig:head_picture}).